3DOM-FBK/RF4PCC/README.md

 This should result in the creation of:
 -  your classifier model **.pkl**.
 The name of this file will be related to the number of random trees that performed the best classification (i.e. ne50none.pkl).
-- a new .txt file containig the evaluation dataset with a new column with the predicted classes
+- a new .txt file containing the evaluation dataset with a new column with the predicted classes

 To extend the classification to the test dataset at a command prompt run:

 > $ python classify.py feature_path classifier_path test_path file_to_save_name

-This should result in the creation of your test file classified (the predicted classes are saved as last column after the features)
+This should result in the creation of your test file classified (the predicted classes are saved as the last column after the features)

 ## **Dataset for testing the code**

-If you want to rapidly test our classification code on a heritage case study you can download the four aforementhioned datasets from this [Microsoft teams folder](https://fbk.sharepoint.com/:f:/r/sites/3DOM/Shared%20Documents/GitHub_Classification/Dataset?csf=1&web=1&e=On1oaH)
+If you want to rapidly test our classification code on a heritage case study you can download the four aforementioned datasets from this [Google Drive folder](https://drive.google.com/drive/folders/1AAUKtw_m35L_LQshM644xxo_4auav9Vq?usp=sharing)

 ![Basilica in Paestum](./docs/basilica.png)

 ## **Pretrained models**

-Refering to the following article:
+Referring to the following article:

 Grilli, E.; Remondino, F. Machine Learning Generalisation across Different 3D Architectural Heritage.
 ISPRS Int.
 J. Geo-Inf.
 2020, 9, 379.  https://doi.org/10.3390/ijgi9060379

-you can find and **try our pre-trained models** for architectural classification at this [Microsoft teams folder](https://fbk.sharepoint.com/:f:/r/sites/3DOM/Shared%20Documents/GitHub_Classification/Models?csf=1&web=1&e=3FsBzw)
+you can find and **try our pre-trained models** for architectural classification at this [Google Drive folder](https://drive.google.com/drive/folders/1xMGM-gkhmgmEqmE1H9Wx5OG0twKNOpho?usp=sharing)

 ![Generalise across different datasets](./docs/generalise.png)

 ## **Citation**

-If you decide to try our code or trained models we would be please if you cite us:
+If you decide to try our code or trained models we would be pleased if you cite us:

 > Grilli, E.; Remondino, F. Machine Learning Generalisation across Different 3D Architectural Heritage.
 ISPRS Int.
 J. Geo-Inf.
 2020, 9, 379.